The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Inverse limits in the dynamical category

-holds in the dynamical category.
-This follows from the following result, which we prove in Section \ref{sc:H-descends}.
+The main outstanding issue is whether the action of a group of translations on a nilspace whose top structure group is Lie, descends through a horizontal fibration when the translations are not necessarily small perturbations of the identity.
+For vertical fibrations, Proposition \ref{prp:translation-vertical} can be applied, but we will need a substitute for Proposition \ref{prp:small-translations-horizontal}, which is the following.

-\begin{thm} Let $X$ be a compact ergodic nilspace of degree $k$ and let $H<\Aut_1(X)$ be a group of translations, which has a dense subgroup generated by a compact set.
+\begin{prp} Let $X$ be a compact ergodic nilspace of degree $s$ such that its top structure group $A_s(X)$ is Lie.
+Let $H<\Aut_1(X)$ be a group of translations, which has a dense subgroup generated by a compact set.
 Then there is a number $\d>0$ depending on $X$ and $H$ such that the following holds.